calubrecht/CrimsonSkies/README.md

   - 66.244.102.112 port 4000

-All new changes will be documented in the commit history and I will move all of those into a detailed change lot when I official go to version 1.0 (version 1 will be official when I finish 2 more reclasses so each base class has a reclass and when I finish resets of ocean life in the oceans).
+All new changes will be documented in the commit history and I will move all of those into a detailed change lot when I official go to version 1.0 (version 1 will be official when I finish 1 more reclass so each base class has a reclass).
 The next version on the roadmap will include 4 more reclasses and new continent that will begin to build new areas that aren't from the stock Diku/Merc/Rom.
 You can check my TODO file for short and long term things I'm going to work on (and the list is way larger, I just haven't added it all, coding on this is a labor of love, I'm glad to be back to it).

 Currently Crimson Skies compiles and runs out of the box on: